 In 2022, the STF recognised the general repercussion of the matter of law (the violation of the due process of law and the constitutional right of defence), following the decisions in 2021.
-The case will be heard by the STF, which will be a final and binding decision.
-The Group expects the STF to confirm the violations and to dismiss the claims filed against Amadeus Brasil Ltda. in the execution phase after 2015.
+In May 2023, the STF decided, on a preliminary basis, to suspend all trials in the execution phase nationwide.
+The final resolution is expected during 2025.